 Hungarian Parliament Building

-The Parliament Building is a landmark located on the banks of the Danube River in Budapest, Hungary.
-It took 17 years to build and is a source of pride for the Hungarian people.
-The main floor is adorned with 40 kilograms of gold and features dome paintings by renowned Hungarian artists.
-Inside the building's dome hall, the Hungarian national treasure, the Holy Crown of St. Stephen, is housed.
-The assembly hall is the second largest in Europe and resembles a grand theater.
+The Parliament Building is located on the banks of the Danube River in Budapest and is one of Hungary's iconic landmarks.
+The construction of the building took 17 years and it is a source of pride for the Hungarian people.
+The main floor is resplendent with decorations using 40 kilograms of gold and features dome paintings by renowned Hungarian artists.
+The Dome Hall inside the building houses Hungary's national treasure—the Crown of Saint Stephen.
+The assembly hall is the second largest in Europe and resembles a solemn performance hall.

-Matthias Church is located in the capital of Hungary, Budapest.
-It has a long history, dating back 700 years.
-The church is famous for being the coronation place of Queen Elisabeth.
-The architectural style of the church is based on Roman Catholicism, but after the Turkish invasion, some Islamic decorations were added.
-The interior of the church is decorated with exquisite murals, stained glass, and a magnificent dome.
-In addition, the church houses many precious relics and sculptures.
-Visitors can go up to the second and third floors to see the church hall and the royal life exhibition.
-Moreover, tourists can also climb the bell tower next to the church to enjoy the beautiful view of Budapest.
+Matthias Church is located in Budapest, the capital of Hungary, and has a long history of 700 years.
+This church is famous as the coronation site of Empress Elisabeth (Sisi).
+The architectural style of the church is based on Roman Catholicism, but after the Turkish invasion, some Islamic decorative elements were added.
+The interior of the church is very ornate, featuring beautiful and intricate murals and stained glass, as well as a magnificent and grand dome.
+Additionally, the church houses many precious ancient artifacts and sculptures.
+Visitors can go up to the second and third floors to view the church hall and royal life exhibitions.
+Moreover, visitors can also climb the church's bell tower to enjoy the beautiful scenery of Budapest.

 Szentendre

-The town of Saint Andrew is located on the banks of the Danube River, and has become a gathering place for artists due to its preservation of traditional European style.
-Strolling through the ancient winding alleys, you can see art galleries and handicraft displays, with some alleys decorated according to artistic themes.
-Here, you can buy unique souvenirs, including artists' creations, traditional Hungarian blue dyeing props, and various handmade ornaments.
+The town of Szentendre is located on the banks of the Danube River and has become a gathering place for artists due to its preservation of traditional European style.
+Walking through the ancient and winding alleys, one can see art galleries and handicraft displays, with some alleys even themed around art.
+There are many unique souvenirs here, including artists' creations, traditional Hungarian blue-dye tools, and various handmade ornaments.